 Emanuele Della Valle is a Assistant Professor of Software Project Management at the Department of Electronics and Information of the Politecnico di Milano since July 2008.
+He coined the term Stream Reasoning.
+He is the principle investigator of the City Data Fusion program funded by the EIT ICT Labs under the Urban Life and Mobility action line since 2013.
 He is coordinator of the smart cities activites of the Italian node of EIT ICT Labs since 2011.
 He started CEFRIEL ’s Semantic Web Activities in 2001 and he coordinated the Semantic Web group until June 2008.
 He is author of the first book in Italian about Semantic Web.
 He was Aggregated Professor of Knowledge Engineerig at Università dell’Insubria from 2006 and 2010.

 He tries to perform research that is justified and guided by business needs.
 His major interest is in translating research results into business opportunities.
-In more than a decade of research, his research interests covered Semantic Web, Web Services, Service Oriented Architectures, Search Engines and, more recently on Stream Management Systems and Rank-aware Databases.
-He is author of tens of scientific papers and his h-index is 18.
+In more than a decade of research, his research interests covered Semantic Web, Stream Management Systems, Rank-aware Databases, Search Engines, Web Services, and Service Oriented Architectures.
+He is author of tens of scientific papers and his h-index is 19.

 From 2008 to 2011, he led the activity about stream reasoning and smart cities in the LarKC FP7 project.
 In 2011, the results of these researches allowed him to win the Semantic Web Challenge with Bottari and the AI mashup Challenge with Traffic LarKC.